asumagic/KAG_mC/README.md

 # moarCommands
-A powerful KAG mod and library designed for extensibility and simplicity.
+moarCommands is a powerful KAG mod and library designed for extensibility and simplicity.
-It will allow server makers to extend their servers for new commands for their admins, but also modders (even beginning modders) to start creating simple mods in a simple, comfortable way, using the mC library and the std plugin database.
+It will allow server makers to extend their servers for new commands for their admins, but also modders (even beginning ones) to start creating new commands in a simple, comfortable way, using the complete mC library and the std plugin database.
+Look below if you're interested to see how it will look!

 ### Plugin example